becloudready/beautiful-jekyll/_posts/2024-03-13-nvidia-gtc-2024-keynote-takeaways.md

 | **NVLink Bandwidth**         | 2x 1.8 TB/s             | 1.8 TB/s                | 1.8 TB/s                | 14.4 TB/s               | 14.4 TB/s               |
 | **Power**                    | Up to 2700W             | 1000W                   | 700W                    | 8000W?                  | 5600W?                  |

-This transposed table format allows for quick identification and comparison of each specification across the range of Nvidia Blackwell variants.

 ## Features and Capabilities